Artisanal roasting: how the bean becomes coffee

 The Rotating Drum

 The reference machine for artisanal roasting.
-The beans rotate in a heated drum, ensuring uniform exposure to heat.
+The beans rotate in a heated drum, ensuring even exposure to heat.
 The roaster controls the heat source (gas, electricity), drum speed, and airflow through a precise digital interface.
 Each batch is recorded on a real-time temperature profile.

 Capacity 5–30 kg per batch